 Sometimes, it’s hard to tell if your chicken has gone bad just by looking, smelling, or feeling it.
 If you’re ever in doubt, remember this golden rule: when in doubt, throw it out.

-- Rotten Meat: If you think your chicken might be spoiled, it’s not worth the risk of food poisoning.
+- Rotten Meat: If you think it might be spoiled, it’s not worth the risk of food poisoning.
 Consuming rotten meat can lead to severe foodborne illnesses, so it’s better to be safe than sorry.

 Cooking Chicken Safely: Key Tips